RuiyeNi/Courses/AWS_Fundamentals/Going_Cloud_Native/Week1.md

 These offerings can range from simple web server applications to security, networking business intelligence, databases, DevOps, and media.
 Many of these applications offer pay-as-you-go or Bring Your Own License (BYOL) models.

 Details on the AWS Marketplace can be found at: https://aws.amazon.com/marketplace.

+### AWS Infrastructure
+**Regions differ in various aspects**:
+- Latency
+- Cost
+- Compliance

+**What is a region?**
+The AWS Cloud infrastructure is built around Regions and Availability Zones.
+AWS Regions provide multiple, physically separated, and isolated Availability Zones that are connected with low latency, high throughput, and highly redundant networking.

+As of the time of publication, the AWS Cloud spans 55 Availability Zones within 18 geographic Regions and 1 Local Region around the world.
+There are announced plans for 15 more Availability Zones and five more Regions in Bahrain, Hong Kong SAR, Sweden, and South Africa; and a second AWS GovCloud Region in the US.

+- Services